High Priests of America

 His step-cleaning days were done, but he still had some degree of cleaning duty inside the temple.
 And sometimes running errands for his temple included visiting that of Tlaloc.
 It was on one of those occasions that he discovered that someone had tempered with the one inscription he had left there.
 And not just that.
 It had been replaced with a different inscription in a language other than Nahuatl.

 Had someone had the same idea as him?
-To come to a doomed foreign land and milk its inhabitants for their faith and sacrifices during an upcoming catastrofe?
+To come to a doomed foreign land and milk its inhabitants for their faith and sacrifices during an upcoming catastrophe?
 And if this man was more local than him, he could have all sorts of strategic knowledge about the people and their customs that could give him an edge over Shaazgai.
-There was no space for mistake, no time for further investigation.
+There was no space for mistakes, no time for further investigation.
 Offense was the best defense.

 ⚞ ♗ ⚟

 Another week passed and all of a sudden one of the novice priests of Tlaloc recruited last year was on his deathbed.
 Nobody knew the sickness that overtook him.
 No wonder, Blaze thought as he left the room where the young man was breathing his last.
 It was not a disease that ailed him.
 It was poison, and not one from around here.
-It had been concocted from a rare plant found only on the islands to the East.
+It had been concocted from a rare plant found only on the islands to the east.

 If he had known about this before, instead of having busied himself watching the high priests of the rain gods, he could have saved this novice.
 Even now he could do so perhaps if he resorted to methods beyond the grasp of mortal men, but Blaze knew better than to expend his powers rashly.
 He kept the knowledge about the poison to himself.

 He questioned the other young priests about the dying novice and found out that the poisoned priest came from the South.
 Blaze understood then that the poison was meant for him.
-And so there was different knowledge to be gained here as well; whoever the trespasser was, he was not afraid to resort to murder.
+And so there was different knowledge to be garnered here as well; whoever the trespasser was, he was not afraid to resort to murder.
 Blaze kept that to himself as well.
-On second thought, nagged by slight guilt, he went back and sneakily healed the dying priest.
+On second thought, however, nagged by slight guilt, he went back and sneakily healed the dying priest.

 * * *